-2.3 In addition, given the stock of sites with extant planning permission for 97 dwellings, the Authority maintains in excess of a five-year supply of housing sites.
+- 2.3 Housing completions since April 2016 to March 2023 have resulted in 173 dwellings, which gives an average figure of 25 net new houses completed each year.
+This demonstrates that the Local Plan allowance of 20 windfall dwellings per year is realistic and achievable.
+All of the dwellings completed within the National Park between 2016 and 2023 have been on windfall sites (i.e. those not allocated in the Local Plan). - 2.4 In addition, given the stock of sites with extant planning permission for 171 dwellings, the Authority maintains in excess of a five-year supply of housing sites.
 This puts the Authority in a strong position to defend against any applications for speculative housing developments that do not accord with the policy framework in the National Park.
+No planning appeals have been allowed in the National Park since the adoption of the Local Plan in August 2019 on the basis of the absence of a five-year housing land supply.